 Find the study at the Studies page, click Details

 Find the relevant domain and click Delete.

 Follow the instructions to confirm the deletion.

 Delete a study

-When a study should be deleted depends on the rules of your specific organization.
-We assume that it makes sense to delete all study data after few years, effectively anonymizing the research data.
+When a whole study should be deleted depends on the rules of your specific organization.
+We assume that it makes sense to delete all study data after few years.